CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ## Legacy postgres_exporter Setup {#postgres-exporter}

 If you had been using pgMonitor prior to version 5.0.0, postgres_exporter was the method used to collect PostgreSQL metrics.
-This exporter can still be used with 5.0.0, but there are some additional steps required.
+This exporter can still be used with 5.0.0, but there are some additional steps required and it will be deprecated in the near future.
 It is HIGHLY recommended to switch to using sql_exporter as soon as possible.
 Custom query support will be dropped from postgres_exporter at some point in the future and that will break pgMonitor since it relies solely on custom queries.
 No new features of pgMonitor are being developed around postgres_exporter.

 Most of the installation steps are the same as above with the below differences for the relevant sections.